Purdah: Purdah as oppression

 Purdah has repeatedly been criticized as oppression of women by limiting female autonomy, freedom of movement, and access to resources such as education, employment, and political participation.
 Some scholars such as P. Singh and Roy interpret purdah as a form of male domination in the public sphere, and an "eclipse of Muslim woman's identity and individuality".
 According to scholars such as Elizabeth White, "purdah is an accommodation to and a means of perpetuating the perceived differences between the sexes: the male being self-reliant and aggressive, the female weak, irresponsible, and in need of protection".
 Geraldine Books writes "in both cases [of spatial separation and veiling], women are expected to sacrifice their comfort and freedom to service the requirements of male sexuality: either to repress or to stimulate the male sex urge".

 When purdah is institutionalized into laws, it limits opportunity, autonomy, and agency in both private and public life.
 The result is policies that reinforce cultural norms that limit female mobility in the public sphere, promotion of gender segregation, and institutionalization of gender disparities.

 Sometimes reactions to purdah adherence can become violent.
 For instance, in 2001 in Srinagar, India, four young Muslim women were victimized by acid attacks for not veiling themselves in public; similar threats and attacks have occurred in Pakistan and Kashmir.

-Purdah as empowerment
+Purdah as "protection"

-The revival of purdah in modern times is sometimes perceived as a statement for progressive gender relations.
-Some women wear veils and head coverings as a symbol for protection and freedom of mobility.
-They perceive purdah as an empowerment tool, to exercise their rights to access public space for education and economic independence.
-For instance, in rural Bangladeshi villages, women who wear the burkha were found to have higher social participation and visibility, which overall contributes to an increase in women's status.